 While the original design called for seven cell blocks to emerge from the central hub, there ended up being over a dozen.
 And though the original plan also called for single-story cell blocks, later adjustments had to be made.
 Due to limited capacity, architects started designing two-story blocks, and sometimes even three.

 While some cellblocks are completely off-limits, some of the abandoned areas can at least be partially accessed.
-I walked up a flight of stairs and peered into an empty, dilapidated room near the entrance – one which would’ve likely been restricted to prison staff.
+I walked up a flight of stairs and peered into an empty, dilapidated room near the entrance – one which would’ve likely been limited to prison staff.
 While there were a fair amount of other visitors at ESP that day, for a few moments, I found myself completely alone among the rubble.

 Next, I walked down Cell Block 4.
 Unlike Cell Block 1, where many of the cells had been refurbished to resemble their original state, these appeared to have been left untouched for decades.
 And peering into these derelict old prison cells, I was overcome with an eerie feeling.